kalininalab/DataSAIL/docs/workflow/input.rst

 are used to, e. g., transport data about molecules, weights of samples, or stratification.
 From these files, DataSAIL only reads the first two columns.
 The first column has to contain the names of the samples and the second row the according information (SMILES or FASTA string, weighting, stratification, ...).
 Also, the first row must be column names, therefore, DataSAIL ignores the first row.
-Examples are given in :code:`tests/data/pipline/drug.tsv` and :code:`tests/data/pipeline/drugs_weights.tsv`.
+Examples are given in :code:`tests/data/pipline/drug.tsv`v(`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/drugs.tsv>`_) and :code:`tests/data/pipeline/drugs_weights.tsv` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/drug_weights.tsv>`_).

 But they are also used to ship similarity and distance matrices.
-An example is given in :code:`tests/data/pipeline/drug_sim.csv` and :code:`tests/data/pipeline/drug_dist.csv`.
+An example is given in :code:`tests/data/pipeline/drug_sim.csv` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/drug_sim.tsv>`_) and :code:`tests/data/pipeline/drug_dist.csv` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/drug_dist.tsv>`_).
 Here, the first row and column contain the names of the samples and the rest of the matrix the similarities or distances between the samples.

 CSV and TSV files can also be used to transport interactions.
-An example is given in :code:`tests/data/pipeline/inter.tsv`.
+An example is given in :code:`tests/data/pipeline/inter.tsv` (`Link <https://github.com/kalininalab/DataSAIL/blob/main/tests/data/pipeline/inter.tsv>`_).
 Again, only the first two columns matter which specify which sample from the e-entity with which sample from the f-entity interacts.

 FASTA files
 ###########